Thisura98/HKPreloaders/README.md

 ### Storyobards ###

-Simply create a new `UIView`, and change it's class to one of the A
+Simply create a new `UIView`, and change it's class to one of the Animation classes.
+Create a reference to the views on your class files.
+All animation classes implement the `.show()` and `.hide()` methods.
+Use these methods to control the visibility of the animations!

 ### In-code ###